What is a Zone

 tenancy.entigo.com/pool: myspot

-To specify the Pool to use for this namesapce specify the label tenancy.entigo.com/pool.
-This will assign Pods of this Namesapce to that pool of nodes.
+To specify the Pool to use for this Namespace, set the tenancy.entigo.com/pool label.
+This will schedule Pods in this Namespace onto that pool of nodes.

-After the Namesapce is created, the permissions are also applied to the Zones ArgoCD Project.
-Allowing the use of these Namesapces from ArgoCD.
+After the Namespace is created, the permissions are also applied to the Zone's ArgoCDProject, allowing these Namespaces to be used from ArgoCD.

 If the user does not want to create Namespaces using kubectl, they can also create a new Application in ArgoCD.
-When this Application belongs to a Zones project then the destination Namesapce is automatically created and assigned to the same Zone.
+When this Application belongs to a Zone's project, the destination Namespace is automatically created and assigned to the same Zone.

 apiVersion: argoproj.io/v1alpha1